MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/snapshot-debugger/snapshot-debugger-troubleshoot.md

 **When an exception is thrown in your application:**

-* Creating a signature for the problem type and deciding whether to create a snapshot adds a very small CPU and memory overhead.
+* Creating a signature for the problem type and deciding whether to create a snapshot adds a small CPU and memory overhead.

 * If deoptimization is enabled, there's an overhead for re-JITting the method that threw the exception.
 This will be incurred the next time that method executes.
-Depending on the size of the method, this could be between 1ms and 100ms of CPU time.
+Depending on the size of the method, it could be between 1ms and 100ms of CPU time.

 **If the exception handler decides to create a snapshot:**

 * Creating the process snapshot takes about half a second (P50=0.3s, P90=1.2s, P95=1.9s) during which time, the thread that threw the exception is paused.
 Other threads aren't blocked.

 * Converting the process snapshot to a minidump and uploading it to Application Insights takes several minutes.

-   - Convert: P50=63s, P90=187s, P95=275s.
+    * Convert: P50=63s, P90=187s, P95=275s.
-   - Upload: P50=31s, P90=75s, P95=98s.
+    * Upload: P50=31s, P90=75s, P95=98s.

     This is done in Snapshot Uploader, which runs in a separate process.
 The Snapshot Uploader process runs at below normal CPU priority and uses low priority I/O.

     The minidump is first written to disk and the amount of disk spaced is roughly the same as the working set of the original process.
 Writing the minidump can induce page faults as memory is read.

     The minidump is compressed during upload, which consumes both CPU and memory in the Snapshot Uploader process.
-The CPU, memory, and disk overhead for this is proportional to the size of the process snapshot.
+The CPU, memory, and disk overhead is proportional to the size of the process snapshot.
 Snapshot Uploader processes snapshots serially.

 **When `TrackException` is called:**

-The Snapshot Debugger checks if the exception is new or if a snapshot has been created for it.
-This adds a very small CPU overhead.
+The Snapshot Debugger checks if the exception is new or if a snapshot was created for it.
+This adds a small CPU overhead.

 ## Preview Versions of .NET Core